psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 Scarcely had she finished before she heard heavy steps approaching.

-"Away with you," she whispered, repeating in a loud, angry tone, " Away with you! *Seachad!* *Scachad!* "
+"Away with you," she whispered, repeating in a loud, angry tone, "Away with you! *Seachad!* *Scachad!* "

 And with that Neil Ross slipped from the milk-shed and crossed the yard, and was behind the byres before Andrew Blair, with sullen mien and swift, wild eyes, strode from the house.